Guides

 1

-Aim for Treble 20 — Not the Bullseye
+Aim for Treble 20, Not the Bullseye

 2

-Learn the Common Checkouts
+Learn 5 Checkouts First

-You don't need to memorise the entire checkout chart immediately.
-Start with the most common finishes: 40 (D20), 32 (D16), 36 (D18), 24 (D12) and 16 (D8).
-These cover the majority of game-ending situations.
+You don't need the whole chart memorised on day one.
+Start with these five: 40 (D20), 32 (D16), 36 (D18), 24 (D12) and 16 (D8).
+These cover most of the situations you'll find yourself in as a beginner.
+Add more over time.

 3